PascalBod/embedded-systems-for-ML/practice-sessions/05-Uart-step1-board/README.md

-# PRactice session 05 - UART - step 1
+# Practice session 05 - UART - step 1

 ## Purpose of the exercise